isc-projects/bind9/doc/arm/reference.rst

    it is silently raised to one.

 .. namedconf:statement:: transfer-format
+   :tags: transfer
+   :short: Controls whether multiple records can be packed into a message during zone transfers.

    Zone transfers can be sent using two different formats, ``one-answer`` and ``many-answers``.
 The ``transfer-format`` option